LisaS7/RockPaperScissors/README.md

 What I learned:
 * Adding event listeners
 * Manipulating element styles and content
+* Improved my understanding of JavaScript functions
 * Customising fonts using Google fonts
-* Improved my understanding of JavaScript functions
+* Adding a glow effect to text and containers using CSS